OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

-Reducing the lifetime of (session) tokens to a minimum decreases the likelihood of a successful account hijacking attack.
-The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side or stateless token.
+Reducing the lifetime of session identifiers and tokens to a minimum decreases the likelihood of a successful account hijacking attack.
+The scope for this test case is to validate that the application has a logout functionality and it effectively terminates the session on client and server side or invalidates a stateless token.

+One of the most common errors done when implementing a logout functionality is simply not destroying the session object or invalidating the token on server side.
+This leads to a state where the session or token is still alive even though the user logs out of the application.
+If an attacker get’s in possession of valid authentication information he can continue using it and hijack a user account.

 ##### Static Analysis

-If server side code is available, it should be reviewed that the session is being terminated as part of the logout functionality.
+If server side code is available, it should be reviewed that the session is being terminated or token invalidated as part of the logout functionality.
 The check needed here will be different depending on the technology used.
 Here are different examples on how a session can be terminated in order to implement a proper logout on server side:
 - Spring (Java) -  http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/web/authentication/logout/SecurityContextLogoutHandler.html
 - Ruby on Rails -  http://guides.rubyonrails.org/security.html
 - PHP - http://php.net/manual/en/function.session-destroy.php

-Also for stateless authentication the access token and refresh token (if used) should be deleted from the mobile device and invalidate the refresh token on server side.
+For stateless authentication the access token and refresh token (if used) should be deleted from the mobile device and the refresh token should be invalidated on server side.

 #### Dynamic Analysis